-Contact Global Real Estate & Facility Management if you have any environmental safety concerns or if you have ideas on how to increase our sustainability or bolster our conservation efforts even more. ☐ United Nations Global Compact Policy Principles ☐ Corporate Responsibility & Inclusion on the Hub ☐ Environment, Health and Safety Policy
+Contact Global Real Estate & Facility Management if you have any environmental safety concerns or if you have ideas on how to increase our sustainability or bolster our conservation efforts even more.

 Responsible sourcing and the Supply Chain Ethical Code

 We actively seek suppliers who share our ethical standards and commitment to environmentally sound and sustainable practices.
 This means we: